-Valuers: for RICS, it means that valuers should be encouraged, where possible, to work alongside energy experts so that they can better evaluate how the various building components that can affect energy efficiency can be integrated in their valuations, especially those conducted using DCF techniques.
-Additional training would be beneficial.
-There is currently a developing 'PropTech' sector and by implication, these professionals will be key to forming the link between technologists and valuers.
+• The Valuation Profession: for the RICS it means that valuers should be encouraged, where possible, to work alongside energy experts so that they can better evaluate how the various building components that can affect energy efficiency can be integrated in their valuations, especially those conducted using DCF techniques.
+For this additional training would be beneficial.
+There is currently a developing 'PropTech' sector and by implication, these professional will be key to forming the link between technologists and valuers.